Colonial Australia

 Melbourne was created in 1835 by free settlers attracted to the fertile banks of the Yarra river.
 The simultaneous discovery in 1851 of gold nuggets on various sites in the neighborhood brings all kinds of adventurers.
 On the same year the Victoria colony was separated from New South Wales.

-Eugene von Guérard landed in 1852 to take his share in the gold rush.
+The 41 years old Austrian artist Eugene von Guerard landed in 1852 to take his share in the gold rush.
 In 1855 he found it more lucrative to exploit his artistic training.
 He now travels in all directions inside the new colony to make sketches of the landscapes already transformed by the colonists.
 He then paints the oils on canvas in his studio for the use and vanity of the rich owners.

-On August 30 in Sydney, Deutscher and Hackett sells Mr John King's Station, oil on canvas 40 x 84 cm painted in 1861 from sketches made on that property in November of the previous year.
+Mr John King's Station, oil on canvas 40 x 84 cm by von Guerard, was sold for A$ 1.95M from a lower estimate of A$ 800K by Deutscher and Hackett on August 30, 2017, lot 10.
+It was painted in 1861 from sketches made on that property in November of the previous year.
 It is estimated AUD 800K, lot 10.
-Here is the link to the website of the auction house.

 The art of von Guérard glorifies these very new conquests of civilization.
 What is important here is not the horizon treated in a Humboldtian rigor but the garden and the field that retreat the boundaries of wilderness.
 His themes and compositions are reminiscent of Frans Post's didactic paintings in Brazil two centuries earlier.